 Larkins gave him an accusing glare.
 “Maybe you should talk, Stein.
 I know you’re all buddy-buddy with her.
 Maybe you and a couple of the others figured you’d get revenge on me and give me a taste of what Mathis got.
 Is that it?”

-The private leaned angrily over her, a glare on his face as he said, his voice low and threatening, “I had nothing to do with this, Larkins.
+The PFC leaned angrily over her, a glare on his face as he said, his voice low and threatening, “I had nothing to do with this, Larkins.
 But if you want to toss out wild accusations at the first person who tries to help you, maybe I should just allow myself the liberty of giving into the overwhelming urge to give you a second dose of what you’ve already gotten.
 Trust me when I say that we’re all glad you’re leaving and honestly, it’s probably better for your safety.
-I would hate to find you hanging in a doorway with someone else’s belt around your throat, lying in bed with a bayonet between your ribs, or hanging upside down halfway out of the dropship with a bullet between your eyes.”
+I would hate to find you dangling in a doorway with someone else’s belt around your throat, lying in bed with a bayonet stuck in your ribs, or hanging upside down halfway out of the dropship with a bullet between your eyes.”

 He turned and stomped out, leaving Larkins alone.
 She knew she shouldn’t have said that.
 There had been three, maybe four people who attacked her.
 Eleven possible suspects, and after Reverdin and Lucero, Stein was probably the third least-likely to have been in on it.
 Fourth, actually.
 Sloan was the most unlikely.
 She would never get her hands dirty like that, especially not when there were others to do it for her.
 She might not even have known about it.
 It could have been some of the others deciding on their own to enact justice.
 Hopefully whoever it was would out themselves and be punished appropriately.